senya-ashukha/senya-ashukha.github.io/index.md

 ---

 I'm a research assistant at International Laboratory of Deep Learning and Bayesian Methods.
-Also, I teach Scientific ML Seminar at HSE and SDA.
+At HSE and YSDA I teach Scientific ML Seminar.
+My research is focused on Bayesian regularization of deep neural nets.
+To see the publication list visit my scholar profile.

 <br />
 My resume is available [here](resume/ashukha-resume.pdf).